equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-Above the westbound tunnel further to the east – this would increase the distance from the tunnel exit portal, and would require additional reverse flow jet fans to draw the air back to the ventilation outlet
+* Above the westbound tunnel further to the east – this would increase the distance from the tunnel exit portal, and would require additional reverse flow jet fans to draw the air back to the ventilation outlet

-x

-At one of the sites near Underwood Road proposed to be used as a construction ancillary facility (refer to Chapter 6 (Construction work)) – these sites would be closer to a greater number of residential dwel ings, and would increase the distance from the tunnel exit portal, requiring additional jet fans.
+* At one of the sites near Underwood Road proposed to be used as a construction ancillary facility (refer to Chapter 6 (Construction work)) – these sites would be closer to a greater number of residential dwel ings, and would increase the distance from the tunnel exit portal, requiring additional jet fans.